Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 - Use a zip tie to secure the wires to the side of the carriage

 ### Y Gantry
+> well it sounds better than support, platform, or bracket

 - Insert a **M3 Nut** into this slot on the [*YCar_Bam_Side-A*](Printed%20Parts/Gantry/Carriage/%5Ba%5D_BBProV25fl_YCar_Bam_Side-A.stl)

 <img src="https://github.com/user-attachments/assets/8389007d-f2ee-4525-b71f-9ce973659500" width="400"/>